JaimeStill/learning-azure/kubernetes-on-azure/notes/docker/01-docker-architecture.md

 A container image is immutable.
 Once you've built an image, the image can't be changed.
 The only way to change an image is to create a new image.
 This feature is our guarantee that the image we use in production is the same image used in development and QA.

+### Tags

+A text string that is used to version an image.
+When building an image, we name and optionally tag the image using the `-t` command flag, with the convention *{name}:{tag}*.
+An image is labeled with the `latest` tag if you don't specify a tag (i.e. - *temp-ubuntu:latest*).

+A single image can have multiple tags assigned to it.
+By convention, the most recnet version of an image is assigned the *latest* tag and a tag that describes the image version number.
+When you release a new versino of an image, you can reassign the latest tag to reference the new image.

+Here is another example.
+Suppose you want to use the .NET Core samples Docker images.
+Here we have four platform versions that we can choose from:

+* `mcr.microsoft.com/dotnet/core/samples:dotnetapp`
+* `mcr.microsoft.com/dotnet/core/samples:aspnetapp`
+* `mcr.microsoft.com/dotnet/core/samples:wcfservice`
+* `mcr.microsoft.com/dotnet/core/samples:wcfclient`

 ## Host OS
 [Back to Top](#docker-architecture)